zenmumbler/promised-db/README.md

 You also get timeouts in transactions, a migration-based workflow and promise-based event signals to coordinate database version conflicts.

-Create or Open a Database
+Create or open a database
 -------------------------
 IndexedDB databases are separated by origin (domain name + port + protocol) and are stored on the end-user's computer, they are referenced by name.
 Each database is versioned, promised db takes advantage of this.

 Creating a PromisedDB instance opens up an existing database or creates a new one if no database by that name exists.
-You will have to set up any stores and indexes when creating a new db or upgrading an existing one.
+When a new database is created or if your code introduces changes to the database schema, the database needs to be upgraded.
 The easiest way to do this is via a list of migrations:

 ```typescript
 import { PromisedDB } from "promised-db";